Cameron Sinclair: Awards

 In 2004, Fortune Magazine named Cameron Sinclair as one of the Aspen Seven, seven people changing the world for the better.
-He was the recipient of the 2006 TED Prize and the 2005 RISD Emerging Designer of the Year.
-Along with co-founder Kate Stohr, was awarded the Wired Magazine 2006 Rave Award for Architecture for their work in responding to housing needs following Hurricane Katrina.
+He was the recipient of the 2006 TED Prize and the 2005 Rhode Island School of Design Emerging Designer of the Year.
+With co-founder Kate Stohr, he was awarded the Wired Magazine 2006 Rave Award for Architecture for their work in responding to housing needs following Hurricane Katrina.

-As a result of the TED Prize he and Stohr launched the Open Architecture Network, the worlds' first open source community dedicated to improving living conditions through innovative and sustainable design.
+As a result of the TED Prize he and Stohr launched the Open Architecture Network, the first open source community dedicated to improving living conditions through innovative and sustainable design.
 In 2012 the Open Architecture Network merged with Worldchanging to expand its work to both the built and natural environment.

 In August 2008 Architecture for Humanity and its co-founders Sinclair and Stohr were named as recipients of the Design Patron Award for the 2008 National Design Awards.
-In 2008 he appeared as one of CNNs Principal Voices as well the television series Iconoclasts alongside Cameron Diaz, airing on the Sundance Channel.
+In 2008 he appeared as one of CNN's Principal Voices and in a television series, Iconoclasts, airing on the Sundance Channel.

-In 2009 Sinclair and Stohr were jointly awarded the Bicentenary Medal of the Royal Society of Arts for increasing people's resourcefulness.
+In 2009 Sinclair and Stohr were awarded the Bicentenary Medal of the Royal Society of Arts for increasing people's resourcefulness.
 Sinclair was awarded the Pilosio Building Peace award in 2013 and as finalist of the World Design Impact Prize for 2016.

-Sinclair was a Young Global Leader by the World Economic Forum and Senior Fellow of the Design Futures Council.
+Sinclair was named a Young Global Leader by the World Economic Forum and Senior Fellow of the Design Futures Council.